umutcamliyurt/Lethean/README.md

 | `vaultId` | Acts like a "key card", user shows it to the server to prove they can access a vault.
 Think of it like an unguessable link: possession is access. | Sent to the server on every request |
 | `wrappingKey` | Locks and unlocks the individual encryption key for each file user uploads. | Stays in the browser |

-**Why the salt matters:** the salt itself doesn't need to be secret, but without it, the same password won't produce the same `masterKey`.
-So if two people happen to pick the same password, their vaults still end up completely unrelated, different salt, different keys.

 ## Access Tokens

-Uploading files requires an access token, issued by whoever operates the server.
+An access token, issued by whoever operates the server, is required both to unlock your vault (it's hashed locally into your vault's cryptographic salt) and to upload files (it's sent to the server as a bearer credential).
 Each token comes with a default 10 GB quota, and it's a one-time pairing, the first vault it's used with is the only vault it will ever work with.

 Tokens are hashed (SHA-256) before they're written to disk, so a leaked `tokens.json` doesn't hand out upload tokens.